go-spatial/tegola/README.md

 ## License

-See [license](LICENSE.md) file in repo.
+See [license](LICENSE.md) file in the repo.

 ## Looking for a vector tile style editor?

-Once you have tegola running you're likely going to want to work on your map's cartography.
+After Tegola is running you're likely going to want to work on your map's cartography.
 Give [fresco](https://github.com/go-spatial/fresco) a try!